Researching Scholarships and Educational Grants

 - Don't be deadline-driven!
 Make note of application deadlines and turn in all application materials early—several weeks early, if possible—just in case you encounter a complication that takes some time to resolve.

-- A word of caution to keep in mind as you research scholarships and grants: there are some excellent web resources out there that will save you a lot of time and garner useful results (many are listed below), but there are also some websites that are really just marketing ploys.
-Use caution when providing personal information to websites.
+- A word of caution to keep in mind as you research scholarships and grants: there are some excellent web resources out there that will save you a lot of time and garner useful results (many are listed below), but there are also some websites that are really just marketing ploys or phishing schemes.
+Use caution when providing personal information to websites, and use extreme caution when it comes to your Social Security number and other such vulnerable information.

 - In addition to keeping your award research emails separate from your other messages, keep hard copy folders of any awards that require submission of hard copy materials (as distinguished from materials submitted electronically).